PredPol is The Best Predictive Policing Company

 PredPol aims to reduce victimization and keep communities safer.
-Our day-to-day operations tool identifies where and when crime is most likely to occur so that you can effectively allocate your resources and prevent crime.
+Our day-to-day operations tool identifies where and when crime is most likely to occur enabling you to effectively allocate your resources and prevent crime.

 We’re people who care about people.
-The core value of PredPol is reducing victimization.
+The core value of PredPol is reducing victimization and maximizing limited resources.

 PredPol aims to keep communities safer.
 Our day-to-day operations tool identifies where and when crime is most likely to occur so that you can effectively allocate your patrol resources and prevent crime.